The Beginning of On-Demand Transit Service for Lethbridge

 To ensure that transit could keep running in a safe and reliable way, Jeff Gillette, Lethbridge Transit's, GIS & Application Specialist, enlisted the help of the TripSpark team.
 Together they devised an "ad hoc" on-demand solution using Novus, the software they used for their paratransit service, Access-a-Ride.
 Lethbridge created a temporary on-demand solution, "Rides by Reservation", where riders got picked up at fixed route stops.
 The interim solution worked, and it accomplished their goal of being able to maintain reliable and safe public transit, until things could return to (a new) normal.

-"Overall, we had a really successful four months with the Rides by Reservation service, and I think it was kind of be like the alpha to the Rides on Demand service " – Jeff Gillette
+"Overall, we had a really successful four months with the Rides by Reservation service, and I think it was kind of like the alpha to the Rides on Demand service " – Jeff Gillette

 Complete System Redesign

-Going beyond city council's directive to develop an on-demand transit system and reduce operating costs, Lethbridge Transit implemented an entire redesign of their fixed route system. "cityINK", as it has been named, allowed Lethbridge Transit to realize $350,000 in annual savings. cityLINK focused on faster, more direct, high-frequency service, along high ridership corridors.
+Going beyond city council's directive to develop an on-demand transit system and reduce operating costs, Lethbridge Transit implemented an entire redesign of their fixed route system. "cityLINK", as it has been named, allowed Lethbridge Transit to realize $350,000 in annual savings. cityLINK focused on faster, more direct, high-frequency service, along high ridership corridors.
 The goal was to connect higher density residential areas with business areas, malls, schools, and hospitals.

 Implementing Rides on Demand